XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 Provide a RESTful API endpoint that returns the most recent 500-1,000 individual trades executed in a particular XRP market.

 To ensure that it doesn't miss a trade, XRP Charts queries the endpoint frequently, between every 5 and 30 seconds, aiming to get responses that have overlapping trade data.
+Ensure that any rate limit enforced by your endpoint can accommodate this query frequency.
 XRP Charts records unique trade data only, even if it gets overlapping trades.

-XRP Charts adjusts its query frequency if it doesn't get overlapping trades.
-XRP Charts respects any rate limit enforced by your endpoint, but the limit must not block XRP Charts from querying at the frequency needed to get the required data set. ***TODO: okay to state this?
-If we can't get the data set needed without exceeding their rate limit - then we need them to increase the rate limit or provide the last_tid parameter, correct?***
+If XRP Charts needs to query your endpoint at a frequency that exceeds your rate limit, XRP Charts may request that you adjust the rate limit or provide the `last_tid` parameter. ***TODO: okay to state this? accurate?***

 ### Request Format